 Leonardo DRS must comply fully with the Truthful Cost or Pricing Data Statute ("TCPD"), (formerly known as TINA) in accordance with its U.S. Government contracts.
 The purpose of TCPD is to give the U.S. Government a means of effectively negotiating a fair and reasonable price.
 It requires disclosure of cost or pricing data to the government designated representative, and certification that such data is accurate, complete, and current for negotiated procurements requiring TCPD certification as of a mutually agreed-to date.
 In cases where Leonardo DRS is a subcontractor, it is Leonardo DRS policy to provide Leonardo DRS proprietary cost or pricing data directly to the government rather than to the prime contractor.
-Refer to Policy CON-003, Updating Cost or Pricing Data for Definitizing a Negotiated Procurement (TCPD Policy).
+Refer to Policy CON-003, Updating Cost or Pricing Data.